BLSQ/iaso/docs/pages/dev/how_to/planning-pipeline-integration/planning-pipeline-integration.en.md

 ```

 **Status Values**:
+- `QUEUED`: Pipeline is queued for execution
 - `RUNNING`: Pipeline is executing
 - `SUCCESS`: Pipeline completed successfully
 - `ERRORED`: Pipeline failed with error
+- `EXPORTED`: Pipeline results have been exported
+- `SKIPPED`: Pipeline execution was skipped
 - `KILLED`: Pipeline was terminated

 ## OpenHexa Configuration